-Repeat until system convergence Evaluation of every individual Selection of the best individual for reproduction Reproduction of the individual using evolutionary operators Replacement of the worst old individuals by the new individuals
+Repeat until system convergence

+Evaluation of every individual

+Selection of the best individual for

+Reproduction

+Reproduction of the individual

+using evolutionary operators

+Replacement of the worst old

+individuals by the new

+individuals

-3. Our method for Data Clustering based on GAs
+3 Our method for Data Clustering

-We present a new clustering approach based on the use of GAs in order to find the optimal grouping of data records.
-In order to use our GA based clustering algorithm, we propose the next procedure:
+We present a new clustering approach based on the use of EC in order to find the optimal grouping of data records.
+In order to use our EC based clustering algorithm, we propose the next procedure:

-- 1. Problem Definition.
-In this phase we describe the problem. - 2.
-Goals Definition: in this phase we describe the goals that we hope to solve using DM. - 3.
-Variables Determination: in this phase we analyze the DBs of the organization to determine the files, fields, etc. that we will used. - 4.
-Data Extraction: sometimes we have not the data on the DBs of the organization.
-For these cases, we need to extract these data from other sources (figures, etc.). - 5.
-Data Integration: In this phase we define the DB that our GA will use (called work DB).
+- Problem Definition.
+In this phase we describe the problem. - Goals Definition: in this phase we describe the goals that we hope to solve using DM. - Variables Determination: in this phase we analyze the DBs of the organization to determine the files, fields, etc. that we will used. - Data Extraction: sometimes we have not the data on the DBs of the organization.
+For these cases, we need to extract these data from other sources (figures, etc.). - Data Integration: In this phase we define the DB that our EC will use (called work DB).
 In this DB we integrate the data from the different sources.
-For example, the different parts of the organization DBs necessary for the data clustering procedure. - 6.
-Chromosome Definition: In general, each individual represents a solution to our problem (a possible "cluster").
+For example, the different parts of the organization DBs necessary for the data clustering procedure. - Chromosome Definition: In general, each individual represents a solution to our problem (a possible "cluster").
 The individuals must code the goals of the problem and consider: i) The variables choose from the organization DBs. ii) The keys of the organization DBs.
 The genes represent the attributes that describe the clusters and an individual represents a possible cluster.

-- 7. GA Parameters Definition: In this phase we define the next set of parameters: i) Objective Function: It is defined according to the goals of the problem.
+- GA Parameters Definition: In this phase we define the next set of parameters: i) Objective Function: It is defined according to the goals of the problem.
 Specifically, the clustering problem becomes to determine whether a given cluster (individual) groups a large number of data.
-That must be measured by the fitness function. ii) Convergence Criteria. - 8.
-GA Execution: this step corresponds to the execution of the GA and the result analyzes.
+That must be measured by the fitness function. ii) Convergence Criteria. - EC Execution: this step corresponds to the execution of the EC and the result analyzes.

-3.1 the GA-Based clustering algorithm
+3.1 The EC-Based clustering algorithm

-Our algorithm is composed by two phases: a Data Mining phase where we determine if we must continue to search new clusters, and an evolutionary phase where the GA proposes new clusters.
+Our algorithm is composed by two phases: a Data Mining phase where we determine if we must continue to search new clusters, and an evolutionary phase where the EC proposes new clusters.